 While the turkey rests, use the oven to heat up all the sides you prepared ahead of time (green bean casserole, yams, etc.).

 Don't forget to put your warming tray to good use today, too!

 34. Make Mashed Potatoes

 Make the mashed potatoes while the sides heat up in the oven.
-If you already chopped the potatoes you will just need to boil and mash.
+If you already chopped the potatoes, you will need to boil and mash them.

 35. Make The Gravy

-The gravy is the last thing to make.
+Gravy should be the last thing you make.
 Use the drippings from the turkey, along with any additional stock, to whip up a delicious and rich homemade gravy.
 This will only take about 15-20 minutes and can be done right before eating.

 However you decide to serve your guests, the most important thing is to enjoy the meal and be grateful!

 Please feel free to ask questions below, and I will get back to you as quickly as possible.
 Even during the holidays, I do try to help keep things running smoothly!
 Don't forget to check out all of my leftover turkey recipes for a great collection of recipe ideas!